ronanchris/YoutubeScribe/docs/PROMPTS_GUIDE.md

 3. **For AI videos**: Use the technical_ai template to extract specific model details and technical aspects.
 4. **For business content**: The business template will emphasize actionable insights and strategic implications.
 5. **For academic content**: The academic template provides proper scholarly framing and theoretical analysis.
+6. **Enhance with manual highlighting**: Use the interactive transcript to add specific quotes or exact figures that are important to you.

 ## Template Customization